albertoursino/graphs-comparison/Midterm Project Report.md

 During the start of the project we encountered some small issues with the datasets: some city names are written is different ways in the two datasets.
 For example we find `Tel Aviv` in the sister cities dataset and `Tel-aviv` in the airline routes one.
-This is a problem due to the different
+This problem don't let us

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzYyNDEwMDgsMjEwMjY3NDc5NCwtMj
+eyJoaXN0b3J5IjpbOTgyNDMzNjE5LDIxMDI2NzQ3OTQsLTIwNz
-A3MDQ3NDMyNCwxNTE4MTAxNzc0LC0xNzQ1MjU4OTUzLDE2NjU2
+A0NzQzMjQsMTUxODEwMTc3NCwtMTc0NTI1ODk1MywxNjY1NjYy
-NjI2MDRdfQ==
+NjA0XX0=
 -->